-> - A TAFE Diploma in Nursing,
+- A TAFE Diploma in Nursing

+Credit may be awarded for students who have completed nursing studies overseas.
+Credit will be assessed on an indiviual basis.
 Please note that time restrictions apply to the granting of credit in this program.

 Graduates of this program are eligible to apply for registration with the Nursing and Midwifery Board of Australia, under the National Registration and Accreditation Scheme administered by the Australian Health Practitioner Regulation Agency (AHPRA).